aaravchandra02/Java_Repository/README.md

-# Welcome Everyone:
+# Welcome Everyone :love_you_gesture:

 This is my Java Repository.

-It cntains the various folder that have their specfic README.md to explain about the content of each folder.
+It contains the various folder that have their specfic README.md to explain about the content of each folder.

 I hope you like like. :slightly_smiling_face: